LEI Register New Zealand - Apply before 6 PM and receive your Legal Entity Identifier today

 Therefore it is best to pay attention to the LEI price as the primary factor when registering an LEI code.

 LEI Register’s LEI price consists of the initial registration cost for the chosen period and the GLEIF fee.
 Currently GLEIF surcharge is 11 USD per application for 1 year.
-VAT is added if applicable.

 LEI prices (new LEI application